The Edge (TV series): Special Guest Stars

+Recurring segments and characters

 Production

 The show was created by David Mirkin and Julie Brown; the two were in a relationship at the time.
 It was developed for NBC following the failure of the pilot The Julie Show.
 NBC passed on the show, but it was picked up by Fox.
 The Edge was canceled at the end of the 1992–93 U.S. television season by Fox.

 Music was provided by Steve Hampton (theme song composer), Stephen Graziano, B.C.
 Smith, and Christopher Tyng among others.
 Edd Hall provided the show's voiceovers.

 Controversy

 Producer Aaron Spelling threatened to sue the show over its lampoons of his TV show Beverly Hills 90210.
 He objected to its "completely tasteless" humor, which included an impersonation of his daughter, an actress on the show, Tori Spelling exclaiming "I can do that because it's Daddy's show."
 The show's production company TriStar Television refused to apologise, while Mirkin responded: "The thing about these parodies is they don't hurt a show.
 It's only cross-promotion.
 The viewers who like the show always come back the next week.
 What's upsetting to me is it shows absolutely that Mr. Spelling has no sense of humor."

 According to the Pittsburgh Post-Gazette, executive producer Mirkin was "forced off the show" due to this negative reaction of Spelling and others.
 However, in 2012, Mirkin stated that he in fact left the series after refusing to accept a substantially reduced budget.
 The show's producers, Sony, failed to persuade him to stay, but he returned to the series to produce its final "Best Of" compilation.